karabayse/edabit/README.md

 * Return a greeting using an arrow function
 * Testing exponentiation operation
 * Case insensitive comparison
 * Return the total number of parameters
+* Truthy or Falsy